 Pssst, I’ll share you a secret: when customers share images about your products in a real-life context, it is very foreseeable that those are liked and commented by their friends and peers.

 Okay, I’m sure you’re aware of that but how does user-generated content benefit e‑commerce?
 What are the actual advantages for e‑commerce marketers?

-Here we list the top four benefits why you should display user‑generated content on your e‑commerce site – it helps marketers to:
+Here are the top four benefits why you should display user‑generated content on your e‑commerce site:

 UGC creates social proof